LLuke/jfreereport/librepository/README.txt

 The repositories described here should not be used to store other things than BLOBs.

-For the latest news and information about libRepository, please refer to:
+For the latest news and information about LibRepository, please refer to:

     http://jfreereport.pentaho.org/librepository/